 Depreciation: The Hidden Cost No One Talks About

-This is the number that changes the entire conversation.
 According to automotive industry data, EVs depreciate at an average of $4,334 per year for mid-market models.
-For a complete breakdown of all car ownership costs, see our True Cost of Car Ownership in the US guide.
+For a complete breakdown of all car ownership costs, see our True Cost of Car Ownership in 2026 guide.

 Why does EV depreciation run higher?
 A few reasons: